 Together, they stared at the mound and the shell finally nudged it toward her with his tiny shoe.
 “At least now you have a pillow,” he said.

 Pretzel Bites Recipe– This plate of joy comes from Whats Gaby Cooking– a site I enjoy looking at when the day has gone completely haywire and I just want to look at something clean and neatly arranged and filled with glorious pictures of food.
 These bites were a big hit in the office, though some got a little too dark for my liking (our fault, not Gaby’s).
+You can customize them plenty, and make them your own.
+There’s even Gluten Free Soft Pretzel Baking Mix you can get for those that might need it, so there’s no reason not to give it a try.
 We all agreed that they’re an unstoppable force when they’re still warm.

 Honey Mustard Recipe– Nicole doesn’t like mayo and I’m on Weight Watchers (surprise!) so this no-mayo honey mustard was the obvious choice.
 We used honey that came from Nicole’s grandmother’s bees, which is the single foodiest sentence I’ve ever written, which is probably why it was so, so good.

 It’s a Tuesday night, around 8pm.
 It’s warm, warm enough for Chicago anyway, and I’m waiting outside that nice Italian restaurant by the movie theater in my neighborhood.
 A few friends are in town from Los Angeles and they’re supposed to be meeting me.
 It’s spring or summer, I honestly don’t remember, but it’s definitely still light outside.
 I remember remarking to myself how early it felt because the group of guys next to me were very, very drunk.